guocaoyi/leetcode-ts/README.md

 3 | Longest Substring Without Repeating Characters | [✔](./3.Longest&#32;Substring&#32;Without&#32;Repeating&#32;Characters/index.js) ||||
 4 | Median of Two Sorted Arrays |||||

-> Note: This document is created by Javascript script according to the directory and files.
+> Note: This document is created by Python script according to the directory and files.
 If the corresponding file suffix exists, the algorithm logic based on this language had been completed.